 Famous works of Otto Dix: "War", "Seven Deadly Sins", “Portrait of journalist Sylvia von Harden”, Metropolis, "Self-portrait with a palette", "Portrait of a lawyer, Dr. Fritz Glazer".

 Otto Dix called himself a realist.
-In the era of avant-garde artistic searches and the birth of abstract art, all that interested him was the obsessive, unbiased fixation of the surrounding reality, people and landscapes.
-And if the artist saw only around the earth, twisted by explosions and dug up in trenches, and half-ruined people who gathered themselves into pieces, from flesh and debris, he had to write just that.
-Dicks went throughWorld War I from beginning to end, but friends often accused him of being apolitical.
+In the era of avant-garde artistic searches and the birth of abstract art, all that interested him was an obsessive, unbiased fixation of the surrounding reality, people and landscapes.
+And if the artist saw around only the earth, twisted by explosions and dug by trenches, and dilapidated people, collecting themselves in parts, from flesh and garbage, he had to write just that.
+Dicks went all the way World War I from beginning to end, but friends often accused him of being apolitical.
 Dix created the most cynical and deprived of heroic pathos artistic statements about the war and post-war decline, but just the lack of heroism and solemn pathos made him the main pacifist artist in Germany.